SierraTran/django-inventory_database/README.md

 ### Step 1: Download the Application

 1. Go to the [GitHub repository](https://github.com/SierraTran/inventory_database).
-(You're already here if the URL in your browser is exactly "<https://github.com/SierraTran/inventory_database>"!)
+(You're already here if the URL in your browser starts with "<https://github.com/SierraTran/inventory_database>"!)
 2. Click the **Code** button on the right side of the page.
 3. Select **Download ZIP**.